 Together with Hugh Hopper van der Kooij was part of many one-off projects with among others like Pip Pyle, Mark Hewins, Shamal Maitra, Richard Sinclair, Harry Becket, Didier Malherbe, François Merville and many others..
 At the same time Frank composed music for stage and film of which ‘Une Suite Transfigureé’ ,produced on the occasion of the 100th anniversary of film, in collaboration with Dionys Breukers, was a successful example.

 Meanwhile, Frank started his own jazz-fusion band NDIO in 2001.
 NDIO, including Hugh Hopper, has been successful from the very first time they got on stage.
 The entire mix of musicians and styles involved in this project are typical for him.
 NDIO epitomizes the approach he has had throughout his musical career to date: exploring different musical styles and bringing them together resulting in a fluid and “airy” fusion of jazz with elements of rock, folk, ambient, classical music and sampling.
 With NDIO Frank van der Kooij shows that his interest lies more in versatile musical narrative than in traditions.

 From 2009 the hunger to pure acoustic music became also stronger which evolved in the start of the AirKraft Trio which operated especially from London and did their first tour in Asia.
 Later they recorded in London and Breda and released a CD ( The PyongYang Express ) with pieces played in Korea and China.

-Also in this context Frank started the New NDIO Orchestra for who he wrote two major acoustic works in 2010 and 2013 ( Schaduwen Kruisen and Ouverture 2018 ) both performed in Breda ( Grote Kerk Breda and Bloos ).
+Also in this context Frank started the New NDIO Orchestra for who he wrote several major acoustic works in 2010, 2013 and 2022 ( Schaduwen Kruisen and La Conquista Breda part I and II ) both performed in Breda ( Grote Kerk Breda and Podium Bloos ).